-- In order to work towards the sustainability of the project we developed pre-agreements with partners for the future commercialisation of DAMSAT and with stakeholders in Peru to take ownership of the system beyond the project; - Continuous staff changes in government are a challenging factor that increases the risks of having to renew the buy-in process with organisations and to obtain the interest of the new officials; the visits in country have highlighted the importance of stakeholder engagement and allowed for good working relationships to develop, which have eased the pressures when there have been staff changes; - It was necessary to commit to lengthy and constant in-country engagement to identify the right individuals that could take decisions at institutional level to support the project and to map the relationships between stakeholders; - Capacity building is an activity very well received by all types of organisations that are willing to improve staff skills;
+- In order to work towards the sustainability of the project we developed pre-agreements with partners for the future commercialisation of DAMSAT; with stakeholders in Peru and despite their interest we could not reach final pre-agreements to take ownership of the system beyond the project; this type of agreements with public institutions take long time to develop. - Continuous staff changes in government are a challenging factor that increases the risks of having to renew the buy-in process with organisations and to obtain the interest of the new officials; for example, the beginning of the year is a period when changes in directive roles of Peruvian organisations occur and therefore, project activities should take that into account; the visits in country have highlighted the importance of stakeholder engagement and allowed for good working relationships to develop, which have eased the pressures when there have been staff changes; the impossibility to have face-to-face meetings due to COVID-19 restrictions add difficulties to the user engagement activities. - It was necessary to commit to lengthy and constant in-country engagement to identify the right individuals that could take decisions at institutional level to support the project and to map the relationships between stakeholders. - It was challenging to engage together in the same project public and private sector institutions because of concerns with data transparency.

-- A positive spirit of collaboration and willingness to find solutions among all project partners was fundamental to overcome some of the challenges affecting the functioning of the team; - The fact that active tailings dams are continuously being raised during their life time, restricts the ability to install fixed monitoring equipment on the dam.
-This means that close engagement with site owners is essential and fixed monitoring assets need to be closely managed; - It's important to engage closely with in-country personnel and partners to allow the shipment of equipment (e.g. the fixed monitoring equipment), into the country to happen smoothly; - ▲ The comparison of the results in the Movement Detection module from different sources of information such as satellite imagery, in-situ instrumentation and manual measurements from site owners has not been possible yet, due to the difficulties in getting permission to install instruments on active mine sites; - Monitoring tailings dam displacements is still a young discipline and we have been learning about its implementation into a warning system; there is still room for improvement in the understanding of the links between failure modes and precursors of movement; - Some of the technical work in the Emergency module depends on having good information about the sites.
+- ✓ While stakeholders appreciate the technical expertise that went into the design of DAMSAT and its potential value in managing risks associated with tailings storage facility failure, its testing in only the pilot sites meant that trust in the system was more difficult to achieve; more involvement of stakeholders in the design of pilot sites could have improved that process. - Capacity building is an activity very well received by all types of organisations that are willing to improve staff skills. - ▲ A positive spirit of collaboration and willingness to find solutions among all project partners was fundamental to overcome some of the challenges affecting the functioning of the team. - ▲ The fact that active tailings dams are continuously being raised during their life time, restricts the ability to install fixed monitoring equipment on the dam.
+This means that close engagement with site owners is essential and fixed monitoring assets need to be closely managed. - It's important to engage closely with in-country personnel and partners to allow the shipment of equipment (e.g. the fixed monitoring equipment), into the country to happen smoothly. - ✓ The comparison of the results in the Movement Detection module from different sources of information such as satellite imagery, in-situ instrumentation and manual measurements from site owners was not been possible yet, due to the difficulties in getting permission to install instruments on active mine sites and due to COVID-19 restrictions. - Monitoring tailings dam displacements is still a young discipline and we have been learning about its implementation into a warning system; there is still room for improvement in the understanding of the links between failure modes and precursors of movement. - Some of the technical work in the Emergency module depends on having good information about the sites.
 Data for individual sites has been difficult to come by and slow at times; it required a long process to map the bureaucratic structures to follow that could provide information; in some cases, information was not publicly available or didn't exist.

-BE-106 R01-00
+BE-106 R02-00